gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 }
 ```

-Restart the development server and open or refresh Graph*i*QL and run this query to see our new slugs.
+Restart the development server and open or refresh Graph*i*QL.
+Then run this query to see our new slugs.

 ```graphql
 {